Preparedness Skill: Washing Laundry Without Electricity

 - –Wait a few seconds between strokes.
 I found it helpful to put the bucket between my feet to steady it.

 - –Continue agitating your load until the clothes are clean, the number of strokes you need will depend on how many articles you have in the bucket and how dirty the clothes are.

 - –Rinse your items in clean water in a separate bucket.
 Add sanitizer at this stage.

 Laundry.About.com 1800’s laundry with other links to current laundry ideas

 Have you ever tried washing your laundry without electricity?
-Tell us all about it below.
+Tell us all about it in the comments below.